 Content tutors can help students in drop in hours during the evening or one on one appointments during the day.
 There are content tutors available for Chemistry, Biology, Physics, Economics, Geology, Neuroscience, and Environmental Studies.
 They can help with labs, homeworks, test preparation and overall review of notes.
 Drop in hours often result in a collection of students working together, being guided by the content tutor on staff.
 We can help you tackle individual concepts or navigate your courses as a whole.

 Evening drop-in labs are a place for students to study, do homework, get ready for exams, and do all the work of a being a student in an environment where you’re surrounded by others students in the course, and tutors who can provide guidance.
 No appointment is needed, just come with your course materials and get to work.
 If you raise your hand, a tutor will come by to help.

-What is the PAL Program?
+What is the CAT Program?

-Who are my PAL Leaders?
+Who are my CATs?

 CATs are students who successfully completed the course for which they lead help sessions and who are willing to use their first-hand experience and knowledge to help their peers become better learners.
 CATs share strategies that aim to build readiness and comprehension.
 Ultimately, CATs work to help students understand that problem solving is a process, and that with practice students can claim authority of their own learning.
 CATs participate in bi-weekly staff meetings and training sessions throughout the semester to learn from one another and to support their own development as peer leaders.